mjt-books/python-book/chapters/chapter-7.md

 Cons:

-- Accuracy can drop noticeably for sensitive models (e.g., some generative models, regressors, smaller networks).
+- Accuracy can drop noticeably for sensitive models (e.g., some generative models, small/narrow networks, regression models).
 - You have less control over how the model adapts to quantization noise.

 Example with PyTorch’s built-in PTQ (schematic, not a full listing):